All Episodes

 That's right.

-Like you say, you're the consistency of a man if the many people listen to you, Rush.
+You know, like you said, you're the consensus of a man after many people listening to your rush.

-I started listening to you by two years ago with a with a challenge from a friend.
+I started listening to you about two years ago with a challenge from a friend.

 And I tell you, when I started listening, I started realizing, man, I've been this way for a long time.